withastro/astro/docs/src/pages/getting-started.md

 Astro is a modern static site builder.
 Learn what Astro is all about from [our homepage](https://astro.build/) or [our release post](https://astro.build/blog/introducing-astro).
 This page is an overview of the Astro documentation and all related resources.

-Looking for a quick overview of what Astro is?
-[Visit our homepage.](https://astro.build)

 ## Try Astro

 The easiest way to try Astro is to run `npm init astro` in a new directory on your machine.
 Our CLI wizard will assist you in starting a new Astro project.